-Ted Kelly is senior project manager of regulatory services at Burns & McDonnell, having joined the company in 1998.
-Ted received a B.S. in economics with a minor in engineering management from Missouri S&T in 1977, and an MBA in utility regulation and management from Indiana University in 1983.
-He serves on the S&T Corporate Development Council and as an Alumni Ambassador.
+Ted Kelly, Econ’77, is senior project manager of regulatory services at Burns & McDonnell, having joined the company in 1998.
+Ted earned a bachelor of science degree in economics with a minor in engineering management from Missouri S&T in 1977, and an MBA in utility regulation and management from Indiana University in 1983.
+He serves on the S&T Corporate Development Council and as an alumni ambassador.
 While at S&T, he played on the baseball team and was a leader in the Economics Club.
-Ted grew up in Branson, Missouri and now lives in the Kansas City area.
-He and his wife, Carol, have two adult children—a daughter, Erin, who received her Ph.D. in English from Rutgers University and teaches there; and a son, Doug, an S&T computer engineering alum, now employed by a major Silicon Valley company.
-Ted was a registered state basketball official and coached youth sports teams for many years. linkedin
+Ted grew up in Branson, Missouri, and now lives in the Kansas City area.
+He and his wife, Carol, have two adult children — a daughter, Erin, who earned a Ph.D. in English from Rutgers University, where she now teaches; and a son, Doug, a 2010 computer engineering graduate of S&T who is now employed by a major Silicon Valley company.
+Ted was a registered state basketball official and coached youth sports teams for many years.

 Pamela Leitterman, Vice Chair

-Pam Leitterman, Math‘75, grew up in Hillsboro, Missouri, and now lives in Pleasanton, California.
-She was a member of the Inter-Varsity Christian Fellowship while at Missouri S&T, and is president of the Missouri S&T Academy of Computer Science.
-Together with her husband, Dennis, an electrical engineering graduate of Missouri S&T, she host’s regular events for the Bay Area Section of the Miner Alumni Association.
-She is retired from Hewitt-Packard, and has been an adult literacy tutor with the Santa Clara City Library since February 2011.
-She is a member of the International Association of Business Communicators and the Association of Computing Machinery.
-She sings tenor in her church’s choirs, and serves as one of two music librarians for the choir.
-Her hobbies include reading, vocal music, and genealogy.
+Pam Leitterman, Math‘75, grew up in Hillsboro, Missouri, and now lives in Sunnyvale, California.
+She was a member of the InterVarsity Christian Fellowship while at Missouri S&T, and is president of the Missouri S&T Academy of Computer Science.
+Together with her husband, Dennis, an electrical engineering graduate of Missouri S&T, she hosts regular events for the Bay Area Section of the Miner Alumni Association.
+She is retired from Hewlett-Packard Co., and has been an adult literacy tutor with the Santa Clara City Library since February 2011.
+A member of the International Association of Business Communicators and the Association for Computing Machinery, she sings tenor in her church’s chancel choir and serves as music librarian.
+Her hobbies include reading, vocal music and genealogy.

 Cori Nelson, Secretary